pp-22/pp-w08-workshop/README.md

 Launch the notebook `exploring_data.ipynb`, and study the examples there.
 In particular, there is a function `get_taxi_data()` provided for you in the `utils.py` module, which you should learn how to use to retrieve the data.

+_*Note:*_ if you see an error involving "snappy" at this point, please follow the instructions [in this Piazza post](https://piazza.com/class/l5mjacbaoir4s1/post/91).

 Start retrieving some data, and try a few simple examples with your group.
 For example:

 - Pick a ride and calculate its duration.